clearmatics/zeth/mpc/README.md

 (env) $ cd mpc_contrib
 ```

-All commands below are assumed to be executed in the working directory for the
+*All commands below are assumed to be executed in the working directory for the
-contribution.

-Generate a contributor secret key to identify yourself, and evidence of
-validity:
+contribution.*

+2. Generate a contributor keypair for authentication purposes throughout the
+MPC.
+In addition to generating a keypair, the command below will also generate
+a "key evidence" used to certify the public key shared with the coordinator.
+(This extra step is required to make sure that the contributor has knowledge of
+the secret key associated with the public key she registers to the coordinator)

 ```console
 (env) $ generate_key contributor.key
 ```

-Use the output (public key and key evidence) when registering as a participant
+3. Use the output (public key and key evidence) when registering as a participant
 in the MPC.
 The file `contributor.key` is the contributor's secret key used
 to sign the contribution.
 Keep this protected - it could be used by an
 attacker to impersonate you and steal your place in the list of contributors,